andyfaulkner1969/FMG_UTM_Policy_check/README.md

 The FMG IP address and the FMG api user are hard coded and need to be changed to match your values.

 I have a lot more information to add here.

+Currently, I am not putting "profile type" and "profile protocol options" in the file.
+But they are there if you want them added.